zalando-stups/pierone/README.rst

 The service is written in Clojure.
 You need Leiningen_ installed to build or develop.

-To start a web server for the application, run:
+To start a web server for the application, you need a running PostgreSQL instance on localhost (postgres/postgres as user/pass).
+Run the development web server with:

 .. code-block:: bash

     $ lein repl
     (go)

 The web server will run on port 8080.
+You can find the Swagger UI on http://localhost:8080/ui/.

 Testing
 =======